HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   until a while later, bundled with her copy-right law reforms, triggering another wave of chaos...  -->
   Which became the law within the next day after its boardcasting.
-  While rumor says that big international companies were tipped-off about <span style="color:Beige">Serena</span>'s announcements weeks before, many smaller and local companies barely had any chances to finish re-formating their T&C,
+  While rumor has that big international companies were tipped-off about <span style="color:Beige">Serena</span>'s announcements weeks before, many smaller and local companies barely had any chances to finish re-formating their T&C,